 - 1. The Managed Care Plan shall resolve complaints by close of business on the business day following receipt. - 2.
-If a complaint is not resolved within one (1) business day following receipt, the Managed Care Plan shall enter the complaint as a grievance by close of business the following business day.
+If a complaint is not resolved within one business day following receipt, the Managed Care Plan shall enter the complaint as a grievance.